 Let’s explore 15 quiet dog breeds that could be just what you’re looking for.

 The first thing you should understand is what makes some dogs so vocal.

 According to some veterinarians, small dogs bark more than larger ones.
 Fortunately for those of you with a small living space, that’s not always the case, as you’ll see from some of the small pups on our list.

-It’s also been found that dogs with certain medical issues like respiratory conditions, metabolic issues, chronic vomiting and larynx-based problems tend to bark more.
+It’s also been found that dogs with specific medical issues like respiratory conditions, metabolic issues, chronic vomiting, and larynx-based problems tend to bark more.
 It’s their way of letting you know that something is wrong.

 In other words, some dogs will always be noisy.
-If you’re looking for quiet dog breeds, disregard these dogs and instead focus on the four-legged friends below.
+So if you’re looking for quiet dog breeds, disregard these dogs and instead focus on the four-legged friends below.

 15 Quiet Dog Breeds